Table of Contents

 - Sylvius (Sylvian) vein.

-The tributaries of major DVS can be summarized as follows:
+The tributaries of the major DVS can be summarized as follows:

 |Dural venous sinus||Tributaries|